 Child Trust Fund to Junior ISA transfer factsheet

 Every parent wants to give their child the best start in life.
-Is your child's CTF going to set them up for success?
+Is your child's CTF (Child Trust Fund) going to set them up for success?

 We understand that parents don't take decisions concerning their children, and their future, lightly.
 And choosing how or where to invest on their behalf can seem overwhelming at times.

 Over six million children had a CTF opened on their behalf by a parent, guardian or the government.
 On 6 April 2015, it became possible to transfer Child Trust Funds (CTFs) to Junior ISAs.
-Thousands of parents have already made the switch, but those who haven’t may wonder if there is any benefit to transferring.
+Those who haven’t already made the switch may wonder if there is any benefit to transferring.

 - Give a brief history of Child Trust Funds and Junior ISAs